Jay-Kip/OOP-in-C-/README.md

 Practice on OOP in C++

+Class - A blueprint of an object
+Instance - Occurence of an object
+Attribute- Characteristics of an object
+Method/ Functions - Operations performed on an object

 Access Modifiers:
     (i) Public - Can be accessed from anywhere (inside and outside the class) (ii) Private - Can only be accessed from inside the class